Battle of Berlin: Battle for the Reichstag

 In the early hours of 29 April the Soviet 3rd Shock Army crossed the Moltke Bridge and started to fan out into the surrounding streets and buildings.
 The initial assaults on buildings, including the Ministry of the Interior, were hampered by the lack of supporting artillery.
 It was not until the damaged bridges were repaired that artillery could be moved up in support.
 At 4 am, in the Führerbunker, Hitler signed his last will and testament and, shortly afterwards, married Eva Braun.
 At dawn the Soviets pressed on with their assault in the south-east.
 After very heavy fighting they managed to capture Gestapo headquarters on Prinz-Albrechtstrasse, but a Waffen-SS counter-attack forced the Soviets to withdraw from the building.
-To the south-west the 8th Guards Army attacked north across the Landwehr canal into the Tiergarten.
+To the southwest, the 8th Guards Army attacked north across the Landwehr canal into the Tiergarten.

+While the Soviets placed great importance in its capture, the Reichstag had not been in use since it had burned in February 1933 and had been left in ruins ever since.
+The Germans did not regard the location as especially vital, but nonetheless deployed a substantial garrison force to defend it.

 By the next day, 30 April, the Soviets had solved their bridging problems and with artillery support at 06:00 they launched an attack on the Reichstag, but because of German entrenchments and support from 12.8 cm FlaK 40 guns 2 km away on the roof of the Zoo flak tower, close by Berlin Zoo, it was not until that evening that the Soviets were able to enter the building.
-The Reichstag had not been in use since it had burned in February 1933 and its interior resembled a rubble heap more than a government building.
 The German troops inside were heavily entrenched, and fierce room-to-room fighting ensued.
 At that point there was still a large contingent of German soldiers in the basement who launched counter-attacks against the Red Army.
 By 2 May 1945 the Red Army controlled the building entirely.
 The famous photo of the two soldiers planting the flag on the roof of the building is a re-enactment photo taken the day after the building was taken.
 To the Soviets the event as represented by the photo became symbolic of their victory demonstrating that the Battle of Berlin, as well as the Eastern Front hostilities as a whole, ended with the total Soviet victory.
 As the 756th Regiment's commander Zinchenko had stated in his order to Battalion Commander Neustroev "... the Supreme High Command ... and the entire Soviet People order you to erect the victory banner on the roof above Berlin".